lmfit/lmfit-py/doc/fitting.rst

    :type  kws:  dict
    :param method:  name of fitting method to use.
 See  :ref:`fit-engines-label` for details
    :type  method:  string
-   :param leastsq_kws:  dictionary to pass to scipy.optimize.leastsq
+   :param leastsq_kws:  dictionary to pass to :func:`scipy.optimize.leastsq`.
    :type  leastsq_kws:  dict
    :return: Minimizer object, which can be used to inspect goodness-of-fit
             statistics, or to re-run fit.